 Brendan Grady

-Brendan Grady enters his third year as head coach of the men's soccer program in 2023.
-He brings over seven years of coaching experience to Juniata.
+Brendan Grady enters his fifth year as head coach of the men's soccer program in 2025.

-Grady's second year in charge in 2022 saw the Eagles post an 8-9-1 overall record for the most wins for the program in a single season and best winning percentage since 2013.
+Grady's fourth season in charge was a historic one for the Eagles, as they won the ECAC Tournament, marking the first championship in program history.
+They also posted a 13-3-6 record, which is the best in program history.
+Grady's second year in charge in 2022 saw the Eagles post an 8-9-1 overall record for the most wins for the program in a single season at the time, and the best winning percentage since 2013.
 Juniata elevated offensive production from 2021, going from 1.00 goals per game in Grady's first year to 1.78 goals per game.
 A 2-2 draw against Landmark Conference opponent Drew earned the Eagles their first point in the matchup in program history.

 The 2021 season saw the Eagles reach several milestones in their first season with Grady at the helm.
 The defense tied for the most shutouts in program history and conceded the third fewest goals in a single campaign.
 The team also earned the most conference points since the 2014 season.
 Malvin Madzimbamuto was named Landmark Conference Rookie of the Year, the first player ever to be named the conference ROY.
 He also made the all-conference first team, the fifth player ever to earn that accolade and the first since 2014.